 Because an elected official is simultaneously an official and a candidate, elected officials will often switch between official and campaign activities throughout the day.
-However, to avoid the appearance of misuse of public resources an elected official is advised not to create campaign-related social media communications or content while performing their official duties (i.e., while participating in an event in their official capacity-e.g., an event listed on their official calendar, a floor session, or committee hearing).
+However, to avoid the appearance of misuse of public resources, an elected official is advised not to create campaign-related social media communications or content while performing their official duties (e.g., an event listed on their official calendar, a floor session, or committee hearing).
 Also, no person may enter or remain in any state building, office, or room for the purpose of requesting or collecting a contribution; therefore, elected officials should take special care as to the content of their social media communications while in a state building.